 The mania for 3-inch twirling gadgets has been taking over classrooms and cubicles for sometime now, momentum gaining after controversy about fidget toys exploded and educators and therapists became sharply divided over the issue.
 One faction decries allowing the toys at school, claiming them to be a distraction; others say the ability to fidget helps children with attention disorders focus better on classwork.

 Like the original yo-yo, supply just can’t seem to keep up with demand.
 Amazon repeatedly sells out (18 of the 20 top selling toys on the site are fidget spinners, and the other two are fidget cubes … might be this the reason why Amazon HQ2 sets a new commercial real estate trend), and Toys R Us resorted to flying product in from China rather than wait for freight by ship.
-A toy store owner with a shop on some prime real estate in Oxford, Michigan says he can’t keep the toys in stock, and recently placed a 2,000-unit order because they were selling at the rate of 150 spinners a day… a booming increase for the commercial real estate.
+A toy store owner with a shop on some prime real estate says he can’t keep the toys in stock, and recently placed a 2,000-unit order because they were selling at the rate of 150 spinners a day… a booming increase for the commercial real estate.

 At home, it’s free game say most parents, adding that their kids’ love of spinner is universal.
 Both kids on the spectrum and off love the toys, and many adults are getting in on the craze as well, citing it as a great way to burn off nervous energy when quitting smoking, for example.